The partial_sort,

 because its result can already be specified as a range or iterator pair,

-The proposed functions would take either an iterator pair and a size,
+The proposed functions take either an iterator pair and a size,

 or a range and a size,